 - Security Interests in Intellectual Assets.
-The New Era (in Russian), Patents & licences, No. 9, 2010. - Unique Types of Security Interests in Intellectual Property (in Russian), Law and Politics, No.6, - Licensing, Chapter on Russia, Getting The Deal Through (GTDT) by Law Business Research (LBR), 2014. - Customs Value, Licensing and Royalties The Russian Perspective, Les Nouvelles, 2014. - Licensing, Chapter on Russia, Getting The Deal Through (GTDT) by Law Business Research (LBR), 2015. - Co-authorship with Vladimir Biriulin, Partner at Gorodissky & Partners Franchise, Chapter on Russia, Getting The Deal Through (GTDT) by Law Business Research (LBR), 2015. - Franchise, Chapter on Russia, International Comparative Legal Guide (ICLG) by Global Legal Group (GLG), 2015. - Intellectual Property Rights: Legislation, Regulations, Directives and Policies Overview of and Licensing the Main IP Rights in Russia, Chapter 2 on Russia, International Licensing and Technology Transfer: Practice and the Law by Wolters Kluwer. - Tax Considerations in Structuring International Licensing and Technology Transfer Arrangements, Chapter 5 on Russia, International Licensing and Technology Transfer: Practice and the Law by Wolters Kluwer. - Co-authorship with Vladimir Biriulin, Partner at Gorodissky & Partners and Ilya Goryachev, Lawyer at Gorodissky & Partners Competition Law - International Licensing, Chapter 6 on Russia, International Licensing and Technology Transfer: Practice and the Law by Wolters Kluwer. - Drafting Patent licences: Commentary and Sample Clauses, Chapter 7.1 on Russia, International Licensing and Technology Transfer: Practice and the Law by Wolters Kluwer.
+The New Era (in Russian), Patents & licences, No. 9, 2010. - Unique Types of Security Interests in Intellectual Property (in Russian), Law and Politics, No.6, 2012. - Licensing, Chapter on Russia, Getting The Deal Through (GTDT) by Law Business Research (LBR), 2014. - Customs Value, Licensing and Royalties The Russian Perspective, Les Nouvelles, 2014. - Licensing, Chapter on Russia, Getting The Deal Through (GTDT) by Law Business Research (LBR), 2015. - Co-authorship with Vladimir Biriulin, Partner at Gorodissky & Partners Franchise, Chapter on Russia, Getting The Deal Through (GTDT) by Law Business Research (LBR), 2015. - Franchise, Chapter on Russia, International Comparative Legal Guide (ICLG) by Global Legal Group (GLG), 2015. - Intellectual Property Rights: Legislation, Regulations, Directives and Policies Overview of and Licensing the Main IP Rights in Russia, Chapter 2 on Russia, International Licensing and Technology Transfer: Practice and the Law by Wolters Kluwer, updated in 2017. - Tax Considerations in Structuring International Licensing and Technology Transfer Arrangements, Chapter 5 on Russia, International Licensing and Technology Transfer: Practice and the Law by Wolters Kluwer, updated in 2017. - Co-authorship with Vladimir Biriulin, Partner at Gorodissky & Partners and Ilya Goryachev, Lawyer at Gorodissky & Partners, Competition Law - International Licensing, Chapter 6 on Russia, International Licensing and Technology Transfer: Practice and the Law by Wolters Kluwer, updated in 2017. - Drafting Patent Licences: Commentary and Sample Clauses, Chapter 7.1 on Russia, International Licensing and Technology Transfer: Practice and the Law by Wolters Kluwer, updated in 2017.